donadonny/Fitting-Room/README.md

 * Make a sort of timeline view like facebook/instagram?
 * If enough users are not being rated then allow for only one photo to be uploaded/ rated for free and then future photos will be on a per-rate basis where 1 rate = 1 new photo uploaded
 * Allow following other users
-   * This will add a field to the user part of the database which will be followed users.
+   * This will add a field to the userModel part of the database which will be followed users.
 Possibilities for this are:
      * The app will push photos from the followed users to the front of the list of photos to rate.
      * Dedicated section to followed users (like with youtube subscriptions)
-   * Add number of followers to user part of database
+   * Add number of followers to userModel part of database
    * Add animations/transitions
-   * Add search user
+   * Add search userModel
    * Add profile photos
  * Add option to skip or indifferent view of style
  * Have local database so that "my photos" section will load faster